Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Latvia

-Latvia has a licensing process for online betting sites, but excessive fees make it a burden for most operators, considering the country barely tops two million residents.
+Latvia has a licensing process for online betting sites, but excessive fees make it a burden for most operators.

 Most international betting websites accept customers without the proper licensing.
 Latvian bettors should exercise caution in choosing where to bet online.